openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 ## Current progress

-During the first Quarter of 2023, we focused on the first point, documenting all interoperable APIs unrelated to HTML and SVG.
+During the first Quarter of 2023, we focused on the first point, documenting all interoperable APIs unrelated to HTML and SVG (See our [tracking project](https://github.com/openwebdocs/project/issues/152)).
 We added more than 100 pages to MDN, documenting missing modern features like [`CSSLayerBlockRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSLayerBlockRule) and [`CSSLayerStatementRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSLayerStatementRule), or old features writers forgot over the years, like [`XMLHttpRequestUpload`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequestUpload).

 Already we can detect missed interoperable, unrelated to HTML and SVG DOMs, features that become interactive: for example, we added the [`CSSFontFeaturesValuesRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSFontFeatureValuesRule) that became interoperable in Q1.

 In this Quarter, we will document HTML APIs not part of the HTML DOM, interfaces like `ErrorEvent`, `HTMLAllCollection`, or even `HTMLOptionsCollection`.
-In the future, writers will link numerous times to these documents.
+You can follow our progress in our [tracking GitHub issue](https://github.com/openwebdocs/project/issues/153) In the future, writers will link numerous times to these documents.
 New pages will not have _red links_, links to non-written pages, improving the quality of our new docs.
 We also plan to improve the documentation for the _Constraint Validation API_ this Quarter.

 Then, in Q3, we plan to tackle the last point, the missing `HTML*Element` features related to forms.
 Overall we plan to add 350 pages this year, about 30% of the overall gaps (for interoperable features).